 Kirsten Watson is a two-time Columbia University graduate, and a former Division-1 volleyball player.
 In May of 2017, she graduated with a Masters of Science degree from Columbia Journalism School, with a focus in broadcast and sports.

 Watson is currently working on the International team at the NFL as a producer and manager.
-She also currently works for Spectrum SportsNet LA as a sideline reporter for the South Bay Lakers, the official minor league team for the Los Angeles Lakers.
+She also currently works for Spectrum SportsNet LA as a sideline reporter for the Los Angeles Sparks and the South Bay Lakers, the official minor league team for the Los Angeles Lakers.
 With Spectrum Sportsnet LA, Watson also covers WCC men’s basketball and CIF State Championships.
 She is the former recipient of the NABJ & ESPN Stuart Scott Scholarship.

 In May of 2017, Watson graduated from Columbia University with a Masters of Science degree, with a focus in broadcast and sports.
 For her final master’s project, she wrote an in-depth story about the experience of black quarterbacks in the NFL, which included interviews from Warren Moon, Mike Robinson, and Andre Ware.
 As a graduate student, she worked as an one-man band producing packages, writing scripts, interviewing sources, shooting, and editing.
 She also wrote game stories for the Brooklyn Nets and New York Mets.